• Free Stuff

 👪 Support for Children & Families

-These federal and non-profit programs are specifically designed to help low-income families afford the high costs of childcare, diapers, and early childhood education
+There are federal and nonprofit programs that help low-income families cover the costs of childcare, diapers, and early childhood education.

 Head Start Program